HardikJainGit/BlogSpot/README.md

 #### MongoDB Atlas used to store the blogs , usernames and passwords

 ## More Features
 Latest Blogs available on first page ; can view older blogs also.
 Admins can register their accounts ; data is stored in MongoDB Atlas.
 The registered admins can login to see the blogs and perform CRUD (Create, Read, Update, Delete) operations on them ; these operations are reflected on the MongoDB server.
-The authMiddleware was implemented in the project to handle user authentication , it automatically logs out an admin if their authentication tokens are deleted or become invalid.
+JWT (JSON Web Token) authentication and authMiddleware were implemented in the project to handle user authentication , it automatically logs out an admin if their authentication tokens are deleted or become invalid.
 Also implemented Logout functionality.

 ## Tech Stack Used
 - HTML